Last Mile Success: Fulfillment & Logistics Best Practices

 Loading Dock Efficiency

 Implementing a more versatile gravity conveyor system can increase the efficiency of conveying heavy and bulky SKUs in boxes, cases, and cartons, for faster and more ergonomic truck loading and unloading throughout the last mile.
-Our Flex Wheel Series Gravity Conveyor enables workers to quickly move the conveyor system from dock to dock by easily folding and rolling to wherever it’s needed next.
+Portable conveyors enable workers to quickly move the conveyor system from dock to dock by easily folding and rolling to wherever it’s needed next.
 By adding this type of flexible and ergonomic tool for loading dock workers, it’s possible to significantly improve operational efficiency while reducing worker fatigue and risk of injury, increasing throughput with fewer downsides.

 Contact the Fulfillment Optimization Specialists at UNEX